Discussion Guide: Who Gets In and Why

-To help with your college search, Jeff Selingo has put together a two-part guide to the college search, sponsored by AIG.
+NEW, updated for 2023.
+To help with your college search, Jeff Selingo has put together a two-part guide, sponsored by Corebridge Financial.
 This free guide breaks down the “where and why” process by helping to prioritize needs and understand cost—including key terms to know and conversation starters for families.
 It also dives deeper into the admissions process, what’s most important in applying to college, and ways to determine the true value of a degree.

 Don't Miss a Thing!

 Get instant access to Jeff’s higher ed resources and get his periodic newsletter, packed with his latest reporting on colleges and universities.